dergigi/dergigi.github.io/collections/bitcoin/_posts/2026-05-19-on-chain-zaps.md

 to see and do online, right?
 Anyway, I promised myself that I would never get into a twitter argument ever again, and resorted to shitposting instead.
 Bliss.

-But yesterday I broke that promise, getting into an argument with Vitor on the topic of "on-chain zaps."
+But yesterday I broke that promise, [getting into an argument][argument] with Vitor on the topic of "on-chain zaps."
 I consider Vitor a friend, and I appreciate that he is pushing the boundary, as he always does.
 However, I think that encouraging users to associate on-chain activity with their online identity is misguided at best,